TimochiL/TimochiL/README.md

 ### 😁 I'm Timothy Liu!

-- I'm currently pursuing a BS CS at the [University of Texas at Austin](https://www.utexas.edu/). 🤘
+- Currently pursuing a BS CS at the [University of Texas at Austin](https://www.utexas.edu/). 🤘
+- Current Developer Fellow on UT Mobilize @ Longhorn Developers
-- Previously an assistant Machine Learning (ML) Researcher with **Johns Hopkins University** and Web Applications Intern with **Fort Bend County**.
+- Previously an assistant Machine Learning (ML) Researcher at **Johns Hopkins University** and Web Applications Intern at **Fort Bend County**.

 ### More About Me!